kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 1. A client workload makes a request to <http://foo.ns.service.cluster.local>.
 2. The mesh data plane intercepts the request and identifies it as traffic for the Service `foo` in Namespace `ns`.
-3. The data plane locates Routes associated with the `foo` Service.
+3. The data plane locates Routes associated with the `foo` Service, then:

-4. If the request does not match any Route, it is rejected.
+    a.
+If there are no associated Routes, the request is always allowed, and the `foo` workload itself is considered the destination workload.

-5. The data plane uses the `backendRefs` of the highest-priority matching Route to select a destination workload.
+    b.
+If there are associated Routes and the request matches at least one of them, the `backendRefs` of the highest-priority matching Route are used to select the destination workload.

+    c.
+If there are associated Routes, but the request matches none of them, the request is rejected.

 6. The data plane routes the request on to the destination workload (most likely using [endpoint routing], but it is allowed to use [Service routing]).